harish-aka-shivi/graphyfy/README.md

 ## Description
-This web extension gives users the ability to render the graph for chats
+This web extension gives users the ability to render the graph for chats.
+It uses [this](https://github.com/abhijithvijayan/web-extension-starter) as the boilerplate

 ## Libraries use
 - Chart js and moment